-- 5. A perpetual shared well maintenance agreement shall be recorded and attached to the partition plat, if the existing wells that are on adjacent properties are to be used. - 6.
-A dedicated easement and a road maintenance agreement for each proposed BRH partition shall be recorded and attached to the partition plat. - 7.
-Adequate fire apparatus access shall be secured for the resulting BRH partition, as required by Vale Fire and Ambulance. - The access roads shall have an unobstructed width of not less than 20' and vertical clearance of not less than 13'6".
-The access roads shall be designed and maintained to support the imposed loads of fire apparatus (75,000 lbs) and shall be surfaced to provide all weather driving capabilities.
-Any access road shall not exceed a grade of 10%.
-Deadend access roads/driveways more than 150' in length shall be provided with an approved area for turning around fire apparatus.
-This can be met with a 96' diameter cul-de-sac, 120' hammerhead, or 60' "Y". - 8.
-Installation of gates across fire apparatus access roads shall be approved by Vale Fire and Ambulance. - 9.
+- 5. A dedicated easement and a road maintenance agreement for each resulting BRH partition shall be recorded and attached to the partition plat. - 6.
+Adequate fire apparatus access shall be secured for each resulting BRH partition, as required by Ontario Rural Fire Protection District. - The access roads shall have an unobstructed width of not less than 20' and vertical clearance of not less than 13'6".
+The access roads shall be designed and maintained to support the imposed loads of fire apparatus (80,000 lbs) and shall be surfaced to provide all weather driving capabilities.
+Dead-end access roads/driveways more than 150' in length shall be provided with an approved area for turning around fire apparatus.
+This can be met with a 96' diameter cul-de-sac, 120' hammerhead, or 60' "Y". - 7.
+Installation of gates across fire apparatus access roads shall be approved by Ontario Rural Fire Protection District. - 8.
 Any new structure built must meet International/Oregon Fire Code requirements for structure design, considering the minimum fire-flow requirements for structure size and constructions.
-Adequate firebreaks shall be constructed and maintained to minimize danger from potential wildfire. - 10.
+Adequate firebreaks shall be constructed and maintained to minimize danger from potential wildfire. - 9.
 This approval is valid for two (2) years from the date of this order.
 A one-time, one (1) year extension may be approved by the Review Board upon request.
 Substantial action must be taken within this time period or the approval will lapse.